Itozee/1205-week9/README.md

 # Data Extraction and Transformation (Codes available in the Python code folder)

-- Uploaded raw data to GitHub.
+- Uploaded the raw data(Metadata, Fertility and Life expectancy files) to GitHub.

-- Linked to Visual Studio Code and imported data using pandas and openpyxl.
+- Linked the datasets to Visual Studio Code and imported data using pandas and openpyxl.

-- Set maximum columns and created dataframes for each Excel sheet.
+- I Set the maximum number of columns to 500 when showing a DataFrame.

+# Functions

 - Performed actions such as creating headers, resetting index, changing column names, melting columns, converting types, merging, creating new columns, and calculating averages.